gdm413229/swwmgz_m/ExtendedLore.md

   group of archaeologists studying some ancient alien ruins send out a distress signal, something has clearly gone wrong, and they're being attacked by an unidentified hostile force.
 A team of mercenaries is sent.
+- 2424: UnSX 4.
+A team of mercenaries from various allied worlds manages to take down Ososkuro.
+Before the finishing blow could be dealt, Nuoma appears and convinces them to spare him, then takes Ososkuro back to their homeland.
 - 2425: Fourth Unissix Tournament.
 - 2430: The Fifth and last Unissix Tournament.
-Misa grows tired of the whole thing.
+Unissix Bokurou Azadeku grows tired of the whole thing.
-- 2448: UnSX 4.
-A team of mercenaries from various allied worlds manages to take down Ososkuro.
-Before the finishing blow could be dealt, Nuoma appears and convinces them to spare him, then takes Ososkuro back to their homeland.
 - 2459: Nuoma accidentally reveals her true form to the people of Kruon.
 The feared "fall of the empire" doesn't happen, she is still revered as a worthy leader.
 Despite all that, she decides to pass the title of overlord to her